15 Things You Might Not Know About Your Favorite Poets

 3. PABLO NERUDA PREFERRED TO HANDWRITE HIS POEMS IN GREEN INK.

-The Pulitzer Prize-winner from Chile favored a fountain pen that he filled with his signature color.
+The Nobel Prize-winner from Chile favored a fountain pen that he filled with his signature color.
 It's popularly believed that Neruda, who blended surrealism and politics into his poetry, saw green as the color of hope.

 4. IN AN EYEBROW-RAISING DEDICATION PAGE, E.E.
 CUMMINGS ONCE CALLED OUT THOSE WHO SPURNED HIM.